 Application Entity Deregistration is performed by requesting a Delete operation for the <AE> resource representing the Application Entity.

-In case an <AE> resource hosted on a MN-CSE or ASN-CSE with AE-ID-Stem starting with "S" is requested to be deleted, the <AEAnnc> resource that was created on the IN-CSE during the initial registration of the associated Application Entity shall be updated with the value “INACTIVE” for the link attribute, indicating that the associated Application Entity is currently not registered.
+In case an <AE> resource hosted on a MN-CSE or ASN-CSE with AE-ID-Stem starting with "S" is requested to be deleted, the <AEAnnc> resource that was created on the IN-CSE during the initial registration of the associated Application Entity shall be updated with the value “INACTIVE” for the registrationStatus attribute, indicating that the associated Application Entity is currently not registered.
 After this update of the <AEAnnc> resource is completed, the procedure for AE Deregistration shall follow the procedure described in 10.2.2.5.

 In case an <AE> resource with AE-ID-Stem not starting with "S" is requested to be deleted, the procedure for AE Deregistration follows the procedure described in clause 10.1.5.